dynexcoin/DynexSolve/README.md

 # DynexSolve
-Mining software supporting algo DynexSolve
+Mining software supporting algo DynexSolve.

+Requirements:
+- libcurl

 # DynexSolve v.2.1.2 Release Notes
 * Note: only this version is supported from the network!